-Show Information We are sold out of advance tickets for Mary Chapin Carpenter on 10/14 and 10/15, Iris DeMent on 10/24, and Mary Black on 11/1.
-We have tickets available in advance and at the door for all other shows.
+Show Information We are sold out of advance tickets for Dar Williams (10/16), Joan Armatrading (10/21) and Shawn Colvin (11/19).
+There are tickets available in advance or at the door for all other shows.

 Yes, the year is ending – and what better way to kiss it off than in the company of some of the funniest – and most irreverent – comedians around?
 Premier political satirist Will Durst has gathered a gang of notorious local wits and wags, including Bay Area favorite Johnny Steele, along with Debi Durst, Michael Bossier, Mari Magaloni, and Arthur Gaus for an evening of stand-up comedy, improvisation, and sketches riffing on the major news stories of 2013.
 The troupe is celebrating their 21st anniversary of Big Fat Year End Kiss Offs, and the past year has certainly given them plenty of material to plunder for laughter and delight in this PG-13 rated show.